andrei-calin-dragomir/Serverless-Krm/serverless_functions/README.md

             cpu: "250m"
 ```

-Lastly, you apply the new yaml (might need to use `--force` if the file was already applied before)
+Lastly, you apply the new yaml (might need to use `--force` if the file was already applied before).